andreshermoso/sap/README.md

-## Overview
+## About me

-I am technologist forged in the golden era of Sybase.

-A senior IT Consultant with 30+ years of hands-on experience in enterprise database administration and technical project management.
+I am a technologist forged in the golden era of Sybase — a senior IT consultant with over 30 years of hands-on experience in enterprise database administration and technical project management.

-I'm interested in exploring the latest SAP Adaptive Server Enterprise (ASE) 16.1 features as well as SAP IQ, SAP Replication Server, SAP SQL Anywhere and SAP PowerDesigner.
+My current interests include exploring the latest capabilities of SAP Adaptive Server Enterprise (ASE) 16.1, along with SAP IQ, SAP Replication Server, SAP SQL Anywhere, and SAP PowerDesigner.

-I've created this public repository to consider SAP ASE CORE TROUBLESHOOTING SKILLS and ongoing practical day to day DBA tasks, performance and tuning, backup/restore, and monitoring among many others.
+This public repository was created to focus on core SAP ASE troubleshooting skills and essential daily DBA tasks, including

-I've an extensive collection of enlightening AI prompts that helped me to solve complex AWS DevOps tasks.
-I'm sure my prompt engineering skills would soon allow me to better (GIT) version control and structure this repo.

-I am currently charging forward into the modern AI Agents + AI DevOps frontier, eager to tackle and solve the still common ASE DB day to day database administration challenges, like :

 1. [Slow transactions](#slowtransactions)
  - High transaction loading times and overall slowness